bespinian/blog/content/posts/kubernetes-chargeback.md

 The cloud promises transparency into the cost of our applications and technical services.
 However, Kubernetes, even when managed by one of the big cloud service providers, usually gets charged as a black box, and is often used by dozens or hundreds of applications in your organization.

-This post outlines the necessary steps to approach cost transparency for your Kubernetes clusters from an organizational perspective, proposes a high level technical design to start with and addresses some of the more common challenges and pitfalls.
+This post outlines the necessary steps to approach cost transparency for your Kubernetes clusters from an organizational perspective, proposes a high level technical design to start with, and addresses some of the more common challenges and pitfalls.

 ## Goals